SparkyCoder/Gpio_Controller_Api/README.md

 </details>

-## Settings
+## Optional Settings

-To update your API settings, refer to the [AppSettings](https://github.com/SparkyCoder/PinPanda-API/blob/main/GpioController/appsettings.json) file in your optional installs directory: `/opt/pinpanda-api-1.4`.
+To see your API settings, refer to the [AppSettings](https://github.com/SparkyCoder/PinPanda-API/blob/main/GpioController/appsettings.json) file in your optional installs directory: `/opt/pinpanda-api-1.4`.<br/>
+All the settings below are optional.
+PinPanda should work without changing any of these.

 #### Kestral:
 - `Kestral:Endpoints:Http:Url` - This is the endpoint your API will bind to. <br/>